rethinkdb/rethinkdb/README.md

 ## System Requirements

-This is known to work on Debian Bullseye (with python-is-python3) and Ubuntu Focal (20.04).
+This is known to work on Debian Bullseye (with python-is-python3), Ubuntu Focal (20.04), and Ubuntu Jammy (22.04).

-On Ubuntu Jammy (22.04), you will need Python to point to python2:

-    mkdir ~/tmpbin
-    ln -s /usr/bin/python2 ~/tmpbin/python
-    export PATH=~/tmpbin:"$PATH"
-    ./configure --allow-fetch
-    make -j8 generate